fabriziotappero/ip-cores/README.md

-# VHDL/Verilog IP Cores Repository
+# 860 VHDL/Verilog Free IP Cores

 Who does not like open-source code and VHDL/Verilog.